Yoruba literature: Fiction

 The first novel in the Yorùbá language was Ogboju Ode ninu Igbo Irunmale (translated by Wole Soyinka as The Forest of A Thousand Daemons), although the literal translation is "The bravery of a hunter in the forest of deities", written in 1938 by Chief Daniel O. Fagunwa (1903–1963).
 It contains the picaresque tales of a Yoruba hunter encountering folklore elements, such as magic, monsters, spirits, and gods.
-It was one of the first novels to be written in any African language.
 Fagunwa wrote other works based on similar themes, and remains the most widely read Yorùbá-language author.

 Amos Tutuola (1920–1997) was greatly inspired by Fagunwa, but wrote in an intentionally rambling, broken English, reflecting the oral tradition of Nigerian Pidgin English.
 Tutuola gained fame for The Palm-Wine Drinkard (1946, pub 1952), and other works based on Yoruba folklore.

 Senator Afolabi Olabimtan (1932–1992) was a writer, university professor, and politician.
 He wrote Yoruba language novels about modern Nigerian life and love, such as Kekere Ekun (1967; [Lad Nicknamed] Leopard Cub), and Ayanmo (1973; Predestination).

 Theatre

 In his pioneering study of Yoruba theatre, Joel Adedeji traced its origins to the masquerade of the Egungun (the "cult of the ancestor").
 The traditional rite is controlled exclusively by men and culminates in a masquerade in which ancestors return to the world of the living to visit their descendants.
 In addition to its origin in ritual, Yoruba theatre can be "traced to the 'theatrogenic' nature of a number of the deities in the Yoruba pantheon, such as Obatala the orisha of creation, Ogun the orisha of creativeness and Sango the orisha of lightning", whose worship is imbricated "with drama and theatre and their symbolic and psychological uses."

 The Aláàrìnjó theatrical tradition sprang from the Egungun masquerade.
 The Aláàrìnjó were a troupe of traveling performers who were masked (as were the participants in the Egungun rite).
 They created short, satirical scenes that drew on a number of established stereotypical characters.
 Their performances used mime, music and acrobatics.
-The Aláàrìnjó tradition influenced the Yoruba traveling theatre, which was the most prevalent and highly developed form of theatre in Nigeria from the 1950s to the 1980s.
-In the 1990s, the Yoruba traveling theatre moved into television and film and now gives live performances only rarely.
+The Aláàrìnjó tradition influenced the Yoruba Travelling Theatre, which was the most prevalent and highly developed form of theatre in Nigeria from the 1950s to the 1980s.
+In the 1990s, the Yoruba travelling theatre moved into television and film and now gives live performances only rarely.

 "Total theatre" also developed in Nigeria in the 1950s.
 It used non-Naturalistic techniques, surrealistic physical imagery, and exercised a flexibile use of language.
 Playwrights writing in the mid-1970s made use of some of these techniques, but articulated them with "a radical appreciation of the problems of society."